Xiomarallely/Xiomarallely/README.md

-- 👋 Hi, I’m @Xiomarallely
+Hi, I’m @Xiomarallely
-- 👀 I’m interested in learning code and what it can do for me
-- 🌱 I’m currently learning marketing and digital marketing
+I’m interested in learning code and what it can do for me 🌱 I’m currently learning marketing and digital marketing.
+While also trying to attack coding!
-- 💞️ I’m looking to collaborate on anything that can help me learn faster
+I’m looking to collaborate on anything that can help me learn faster
 - 📫 How to reach me msg me @ xiomarallely@outlook.com

 <!---